RoRooms/RoRooms/docs/publishing.md

 # Publishing

-You've just made a great world with RoRooms, and now you want to benefit from the RoRooms network.
+You've just made a great world with Rorooms, and now you want to benefit from the Rorooms network.
 Thankfully, it's very simple!

 ### 1. Visit [rorooms.com/publish](https://rorooms.com/publish)